svandragt/cuttlefish/public/content/pages/about.md

 ===============
 Placeholder for your text.

-Remember, the seperator for sections is two blank lines, so make sure that you only use a single blank line to seperate paragraphs.
+Remember, the seperator for sections is two blank lines.
+However Carbon is clever enough to know how many sections should be in a document.